booternetes-III-springonetour-july-2021/cat-service-release-ops/README.md

 skopeo list-tags docker://gcr.io/pgtm-jlong/booternetes-builder
 ```

-Now that you have a Builder image and have granted kpack rights to the Docker registry, you can automate builds for the `cat-service` application.
+Now that you have a Builder image and have granted kpack rights to the Docker registry, you can automate builds for the `cat-service-release` repo.
 Apply the kpack image YAML file included in this repo.
 This will trigger kpack to build an image from the app repo.
 ```